 Paul Leavy is a service user of Dublin West and South West Mental Health Services.

-As a team we have worked together for the past year and a half.
+As a team, we have worked together for the past year and a half.
 We successfully completed the DCU course.
-We all have our own individual strenghts and experiences of mental health services, and we all have the common desire to improve the mental health services.
+We all have our own individual strengths and experiences of mental health services, and we all have the common desire to improve the mental health services.

 Putting the experience of service users, carers and service providers together and supporting them to make a service improvement has created an energy and a dynamic where new and exciting things can happen.
 The diversity of knowledge and participatory processes will hopefully be its strength.

 How did this website come about?

 For the past four years, this service has participated in the Dublin City University 'Cooperative Learning: Service Improvement Leadership for Mental Health Service Users, Carers & Service Providers' programme.
 This project is the service improvement initiative proposed by one of the teams who have recently completed the course.
 The project group is made up of service user, carer and service provider.

 If you have any enquiries please contact Áine, email email@example.com